How we use your personal information – Polygeia

 This statement explains how Polygeia (“we”, “us” and “our”) handles and uses the personal information we collect about our members for processes relating to our operations and activities.

-When changes are made to this statement, we will publish the updated version on our website and email you.
+When changes are made to this statement, we will publish the updated version on our website.

 The controller for your personal information is Polygeia.
 The person responsible for data protection within our society is the Secretary who can be contacted at email@example.com